shanujaiswal/Practice_Project/Python/Python Notes/1)Python simple note.md

 --> st = {1, 2, 3, 4, 5} -- Set
 --> rng = range(10) -- Range
 --> byt = b"Hello" -- Bytes

 ==> Get the Type
 --> Get the data type of a variable with the type() function

+# Numbers

+--> Python supports two types of numbers - integers(whole numbers) and floating point numbers(decimals), also supports complex numbers.
+--> Float can also be scientific numbers with an "e" to indicate the power of 10.
+--> Complex numbers are written with a "j" as the imaginary part:
+--> Cannot convert complex numbers into another number type.

+## Strings

+--> Strings are defined either with a single quote or a double quotes.
+--> Triple-Quoted Strings -- For multi-line strings to a variable or embedded quotes.
+--> The difference between the two is that using double quotes makes it easy to include apostrophes (whereas these would terminate the string if using single quotes)